awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 in S3 buckets.
 In order to achieve these goals the solution has adopted the following design principles:

+1. **Secure by design:**
+   - Every component is implemented with least privilege access
+   - Encryption is performed at all layers at rest and in transit
+   - Authentication is provided out of the box
+   - Expiration of logs is configurable
+   - Record identifiers (known as **Match IDs**) are automatically obfuscated or irreversibly deleted as soon as possible when persisting state
+2. **Built to scale:** The system is designed and tested to work with petabyte-scale Data Lakes containing thousands of partitions and hundreds of thousands of objects
+3. **Cost optimised:**
-1. **Perform work in batches:** Since the time complexity of removing a single vs multiple records in a single object is practically equal and it is common for data owners to have the legal requirement of removing data within a given _timeframe_, the solution is designed to allow the customer to "queue" multiple matches to be removed in a single job.
+   - **Perform work in batches:** Since the time complexity of removing a single vs multiple records in a single object is practically equal and it is common for data owners to have the requirement of removing data within a given _timeframe_, the solution is designed to allow the solution operator to "queue" multiple matches to be removed in a single job.
-2. **Fail fast:** A deletion job takes place in two distinct phases: Find and Forget.
-The Find phase queries the objects in your S3 data lakes to find any objects which contain records where a specified column contains at least one of record identifiers (known as **Match IDs**) in the deletion queue.
+   - **Fail fast:** A deletion job takes place in two distinct phases: Find and Forget.
+The Find phase queries the objects in your S3 data lakes to find any objects which contain records where a specified column contains at least one of the Match IDs in the deletion queue.
 If any queries fail, the job will abandon as soon as possible and the Forget phase will not take place.
-The Forget Phase takes the list of objects returned from the Find phase, and deletes the relevant rows in only those objects.
+The Forget Phase takes the list of objects returned from the Find phase, and deletes only the relevant rows in those objects.
+   - **Optimised for Parquet:** The split phase approach optimises scanning for columnar dense formats such as Parquet.
+The Find phase only retrieves and processes the data for relevant columns when determining which S3 objects need to be processed in the Forget phase.
+This approach can have significant cost savings when operating on large data lakes with sparse matches.
-3. **Serverless:** Where possible, the solution only uses Serverless components.
+   - **Serverless:** Where possible, the solution only uses Serverless components to avoid costs for idle resources.
 All the components for Web UI, API and Deletion Jobs are Serverless (for more information consult the [Cost Overview guide]).
+4. **Robust monitoring and logging:** When performing deletion jobs, information is provided in real-time to provide visibility.
+After the job completes, detailed reports are available documenting all the actions performed to individual S3 Objects, and detailed error traces in case of failures to facilitate troubleshooting processes and identify remediation actions.
+For more information consult the [Troubleshooting guide].

 ## Core components